The Hills of California: Synopsis

-The synopsis from the press release of the play stated;
+According to the play's press release:

 Set in 1976's Blackpool, The Hills of California takes place in the driest summer in 200 years, with beaches and hotels packed to capacity.
 Far from the tourist thoroughfares, the Webb Sisters cram into the guest house of their former home as their mother lies dying.

 Production history

 West End (2024)

-On 11 October 2023, it was announced that the play would make its world premiere at the Harold Pinter Theatre in London's West End.
-The show is scheduled to run for a strictly limited run from 27 January to 15 June 2024.
-It will be directed by Sam Mendes, designed by Rob Howell, lighting design by Natasha Chivers, sound design, composer, and arranger Nick Powell; choreographed by Ellen Kane and musical supervisor and arrangement by Candida Caldicot.
-It will be produced by Sonia Friedman Productions and Neal Street Productions.
+On 11 October 2023, it was announced that the play would premiere at the Harold Pinter Theatre in London's West End.
+The show was scheduled for a strictly limited run from 27 January to 15 June 2024.
+It was directed by Sam Mendes, with design by Rob Howell, lighting by Natasha Chivers, and sound, composition, and arrangement by Nick Powell; choreographed by Ellen Kane and with musical supervision and arrangement by Candida Caldicot.
+It was produced by Sonia Friedman Productions and Neal Street Productions.

 Broadway (2024)

-The show transferred to the Broadhurst Theatre on Broadway.
-Previews were expected to begin on 11 September 2024 with an official opening night scheduled for 29 September 2024, with Sam Mendes directing.
-The principal cast from the London production were announced to reprise their roles.
+The production transferred to the Broadhurst Theatre on Broadway.
+Previews were expected to begin on 11 September 2024, with an official opening night scheduled for 29 September 2024, directed by Sam Mendes.
+The principal cast from the London production were announced as reprising their roles.
 Full casting was announced in July 2024.